rayzurr/notebook/log.md

 # 2024 Log

 ## June
+### wed 05
+- Complete 1 run of TodoApp
+- Start Learn localStorage by Building a Todo App

 ### Tues 04
 - Complete 1 run of TodoApp
 - Start Learn localStorage by Building a Todo App